rohan-v8rma/Tech-Tips/Networking/README.md

   2. Sender waits for the ACKs for these 3 packets.
   3. Once the ACKs are received, the congestion window size is bumped up to 4 (`cwnd` = 3+1 = 4).
   4. Sender now sends 4 segments, and so on.

+#### `ECN` flag in IP packets used by routers to convey congestion to session layer

+Read up about [`ECN`](#9-explicit-congestion-notification-ecn) above, for a little bit of background.

+There are two ECN-related flags in the **TCP header**:

+  - **ECE (ECN-Echo)**

+    This flag is set by the sender to indicate that it has received an IP packet with the CE (Congestion Experienced) marking.

+    It informs the receiver that congestion has been encountered along the network path.

+  - **CWR (Congestion Window Reduced)**

+    This flag is set by the receiver to indicate that it has reduced its congestion window size in response to congestion indications received from the network layer.

+- When the receiver's IP layer detects the `CE` marking in an incoming packet, it sets the `ECE` flag in the **TCP header** of the acknowledgment (ACK) packet it sends back to the sender.

+  This informs the sender that congestion has been encountered and that it should respond accordingly.

 ---

 ### Packets arriving out-of-order in TCP